litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 - XHR URI request mechanism needs a secret code mechanism, like they have in the Cordova framework

+TBD NOTE (only an issue if app loads external content)

 ## Usage in web worker(s)

-It is *highly* recommended to use the sample application in `sample-worker/www` as a starting point, at least during initial testing.
+It is *highly* recommended to use the sample application ~~in `sample-worker/www`~~ _www_ as a starting point, at least during initial testing.

 Some **important** pointers:
 - See `www/sample-index.html`, the `aqmain.js` script must be included before your app Javascript
-- See `www/sample-index.js`: a worker must be registered with a unique name using the `aqregister` function before the worker can have access to the sqlite plugin features
+- See `www/sample-index.js`: a worker must be registered with a unique name **with no special characters** (TBD: specify which ones) using the `aqregister` function before the worker can have access to the sqlite plugin features
 - See `www/sample-worker.js`: some requirements in the worker script:
   - The following scripts must be imported: `aqworker.js` and `SQLitePlugin.js`
   - To receive messages from the main thread, please use `self.addEventListener` instead of `self.onmessage`